evan-buss/opds-proxy/README.md

 # Optional Cookie Encryption Keys
 # If these keys aren't set, they are automatically re-generated and logged on startup.
 # When new keys are generated all existing cookies are no longer valid.
-# You can generate new keys by running `opds-proxy -generate-keys` and then copy them to your config.
+# You can generate new keys by running `opds-proxy --generate-keys` and then copy them to your config.
 auth:
   hash_key: [32 bit hash key]
   block_key: [32 bit block key]